GregariousMammal/Main-Site/_posts/2013-09-11-drupal-melbourne-meetup-sep-2013.md

 <b>Twig: Drupal theming in the future - <a href="http://heydon.com.au/" target="_blank">Gordon Heydon</a></b><br />Twig is to be the third Drupal theming engine and it's largely taken from Symfony alongside a few other components.
 It strips a lot of extraneous php code from templates.
 Have a read about <a href="http://twig.sensiolabs.org/" target="_blank">Twig generally here</a> and <a href="https://drupal.org/node/2008464" target="_blank">Drupal's Twig implementation here</a>.

 A subtext of all of this is about making Drupal less specialised and specific, is this needed?
 Does it take away the uniqueness, will it help bring more into the mainstream?
-That all remains to be seen…</span>
+That all remains to be seen…